rakesh-vardan/drill4j.github.io/auto-tests-agent-guid.md

 ### 3. Run your auto tests with agent

-For example, if you use _gradle_ then command may be looks like:
+For example, if you use _Gradle_ then the command may be looks like:

 ```console
 ./gradlew clean test -Dadmin.url=localhost:8090 -Dagent.id=Agent1 -DagentPath=../auto-tests-agent/build/libs/auto-tests-agent.jar
 ```
-...or for _maven_:
+...or for _Maven_:

 ```console
 mvn clean test -Dadmin.url=localhost:8090 -Dagent.id=Agent1 -DagentPath=../auto-tests-agent/build/libs/auto-tests-agent.jar